-Brooklyn College Facilities in conjunction with contractors maintain the college's fire alarm/suppression system, access control, CCTV system, and fire command panels, the public address system as well as interior and exterior lighting are maintained internally.
+Brooklyn College Facilities in conjunction with contractors maintain the college's fire alarm/suppression system, access control, CCTV system, fire command panels, the public address system as well as interior and exterior lighting.
 Any conditions, which appear unsafe, should be directly reported to any security staff person, as soon as possible.
 The facility also includes an emergency panic button response system.
 Public Safety monitors interior and exterior areas of the campus on a continuous basis.
 An automatic piped water-based fire suppression system is supplemented by numerous dry chemical portable fire extinguishers.
-Public Safety/Security Officers patrol the buildings and grounds several times a tour, every tour, each day of the year.
+Public Safety Officers patrol the buildings and grounds several times a tour, every tour, each day of the year.
 Tours are logged in by the tour post commander daily.
 All Public Safety staff carries mobile radios programmed through a repeater to enhance effectiveness.
-The aforementioned devices are checked during guard tour building rounds and building perimeter tours.
 Additionally, a special mobile radio located at the front Public Safety desk can communicate with any of the other CUNY campuses, as well as the central office.
 Deficiencies should be reported to Public Safety for repair/service.
-The Public Safety Director monitors police transmissions via a special mobile radio unit.
+The Public Safety Office monitors police radio transmissions via a special mobile radio unit.